A Spectral Multiplier Theorem associated with a Schr\"odinger Operator: Introduction

-\begin{remark} $(i)$ The range of $r$ in the norm equivalence (Lemma 1.7 and 1.9) is sharp.
-See the counterexample in \cite{Sh}.\\ $(ii)$ Throughout the paper, we assume that $V$ is contained in $L^{3/2,\infty}$.
-This extra assumption is not necessary for Strichartz estimates (Proposition 1.5), but is necessary in the interpolation step in the proof of the norm equivalence. \end{remark}
+\begin{remark} $(i)$ The range of $r$ in the two norm estimates lemma is sharp.
+See the counterexample in \cite{Sh}.\\ $(ii)$ The additional hypothesis $V\in L^{3/2,\infty}$, compared to Strichartz estimates, is from the two norm estimates lemma.
+In the proof of the two norm estimates lemma, we used this additional assumption. \end{remark}